chinmayasrathore/chinmayasrathore.github.io/_pages/about.md

 Hi!
 I am Chinmaya.
 I have around four decades of teaching, research, consulting and academic administration experience in higher education.
 I have served as Professor and Dean at the Indian Institute of Forest Management, Bhopal, India in the faculty of Information Technology and Quantitative Techniques.
 I have also served as a faculty member at the Indian Institute of Technology, Dhanbad, India.

-I have been a Leverhulme postdoctoral fellow at the University of Aberdeen, Scotland UK and have consulted for FAO, DFID and other agencies.
+I have been a Leverhulme postdoctoral fellow at the University of Aberdeen, Scotland, UK and have consulted for FAO, DFID and other agencies.
 I love teaching and have been an educator for close to four decades.

 I am a self-professed advocate of open source software and have keen interest in environmental conservation, satellite remote sensing, mapping, philosophy, poetry and music.
 I also love tinkering around with Linux distros.